AruniMishra/aws/awsTutorial/aws-certified-developer-associate.md

 - you use GetSessionToken if you want to use MFA to protect programmatic calls to specific AWS API.
 The GetSessionToken API returns a set of temporary credentials for an AWS account or IAM user

 ## DynamoDB

+- The maximum item size in DynamoDB is 400 KB.

 - Enable DynamoDB Streams and set the value of StreamViewType to NEW_IMAGE.
 Use **Kinesis Adapter** in the application to consume streams from DynamoDB